sudhanshu-indian/Food-Recipe-Finder-/README.md

-# 🍲 Food Zone - Recipe Finder Website
+# 🍲 Food Zone - Recipe Finder Website (Author- Sudhanshu Kumar)

 **Food Zone** is a fun and interactive recipe web app where users can explore a wide variety of meal recipes using the [TheMealDB API](https://www.themealdb.com/).
 It includes search functionality, featured food categories, and the ability to save favorite recipes using local storage.